The Bin Tagging Program will recommence towards the end of 2020.

 Recycling has long played an integral role in Councils waste management strategy and recycling habits are now firmly entrenched in the routines of most households within the community.

 Recycling has the potential to greatly reduce the amount of money Councils spend on waste management; savings which would ultimately be passed onto ratepayers.

 However, when these services are not used correctly, it increases the overall cost of providing these services.

-The Shire of Collie is working with the WA Local Government Association (WALGA) to roll out a ‘bin auditing’ program.
+The Shire’s are working with the WA Local Government Association (WALGA) to roll out a ‘bin auditing’ program.